Andrew-Lees11/FoodTrackerBackend/BasicAuthentication.md

 ```
 However that is not required for this example.

-Now when you run your Foodtracker and server, They will be able to send and receive requests using basic authentication.
+Now your Foodtracker app and server will be able to send and receive requests using basic authentication!